CapSens/loan-creator/README.md

     :deferred_in_months (default to zero)
 ```

-There is alos a `TimeTable` class dedicated to record the data of the loans' terms.
+There is also a `TimeTable` class dedicated to record the data of the loans' terms.
 Each instance of `LoanCreator::TimeTable` has the following attributes:
 ```ruby
     :term